Affordable Design Inspiration Tools for Startups in 2026 — Stack Recommendations Under $25/mo

 - Material Theme Builder Pro — narrow use case, not general inspiration

-How to evaluate a design tool for your startup
+How do you evaluate a design tool for your startup?

 Three questions for any new tool: